-Proper cleat choice gives turf injuries the bootMay 1st, 2013 in Health /
+Proper cleat choice gives turf injuries the bootMay 1, 2013 in Medicine & Health / Health

 Injury on the playing field often is caused by the interaction between the athlete's shoe and the field surface.
 In a literature review appearing in the May 2013 issue of the Journal of the American Academy of Orthopaedic Surgeons (JAAOS), researchers shed light on the evolution of synthetic playing surfaces.
 The study summarizes the existing research on artificial turf and the role of shoe-surface interface in injury.

 Synthetic surfaces were introduced in the 1960s to improve play surface durability and accessibility, and to minimize field maintenance.
 Newer, "third generation" artificial surfaces behave more like grass and soil, but continue to be associated with injuries to the foot, ankle, toe and knee, in addition to concussions.
 Characteristics of the play surface directly affect how much energy is absorbed by the athlete upon impact.

 The key to minimizing injuries on natural and artificial playing fields may be to understand the interplay between different types of athletic shoes, specific sports and field surfaces.

 "Optimal shoe-playing surface conditions may be level and sport-specific," said orthopaedic surgeon and lead study author Mark C. Drakos, MD.
 "The shoe-playing surface interface is a modifiable risk factor for injury, and further research is needed to improve playing conditions for athletes of all levels."